 Y6 Hand-in day: THURSDAY

-The reading homework below is for Term 4, weeks 1, 2 and 3.
-Pupils should answer one section per week, in order from start to finish.
+The reading homework below is for Term 4, weeks 4 and 5.
+Pupils should answer three sections (in order) each week.

 Every child is required to complete a minimum of 4x reading at home every week.
 We would also recommend that every child is read to by an adult once each week.
 (This counts as a maximum of 1 out of 4).

 Write the title of the book you read;

 Write a summary of what you have read that week (NEW - just ONE summary for the week)